 The Company requires a "social licence" to operate sustainably in the mining industry and so the Board makes careful consideration of any potential impacts of its activities on the local community and the environment.
 The Board strives to maintain good relations with the local communities in which it operates and with local businesses.
 For example, in permitting the CS Project for production the Board has carried out extensive work and consultation with regulators and the local community representatives to evaluate the benefits and impacts of its CS Project.
-Further discussion of these activities and Board considerations can be found in the Environmental, Social and Governance ("ESG") Statement starting on page 25 and in the Corporate Governance Statement (Principle 3) on page 26.
+Further discussion of these activities and Board considerations can be found in the Environmental, Social and Governance ("ESG") Statement and in the Corporate Governance Statement (Principle 3).